CanadaSOSED/portal/wp-content/plugins/wc-product-customer-list/readme.txt

 * Support for variable products
 * Options page to select which info columns to display
-* Displays customer name, email, phone number, address, order number, order date and quantity for each product
+* Displays customer name, email, phone number, address, order number, order date, shipping method, order total and quantity for each product
 * Shortcode to display orders in the front-end (beta)
 * Button to e-mail all customers for a specific product using your favorite e-mail client (b.c.c.)
+* Email selected customers
 * Export the customer list to CSV (great for importing into Mailchimp!)
 * Export the customer list to Excel
 * Export the customer list to PDF (choose your orientation and page size in the settings)